 Music and profanity — it is the responsibility of the choreographer to check that their music choice is suitable for a family audience.
 Music that is deemed inappropriate for the audience and time of day will not be played and your entry forfeit without refund.

-World Dance Masters 2015 Teaching Package:
+World Dance Masters 2018 Teaching Package (Country & Non-Country Winners):

 Prize includes — 2 free entry passes & a minimum of 1 teaching spot.

-Line Dance Showdown 2015 Teaching Package:
+Line Dance Showdown 2018 Teaching Package (Non-Country Winner):

 Joint Choreography — The lead choreographer will win the Line Dance Showdown part of the Grand Champion prize.
-The co-choreographer can also attend flying at their expense with JC Productions covering the cost of accommodation (sharing with lead choreographer), transfers & pass for the co-choerographer.
+The co-choreographer can also attend flying at their expense with JC Productions covering the cost of accommodation (sharing with lead choreographer), transfers & pass for the co-choreographer.